jonylu7/NTUT_OOPLab_Game/README.md

 # Purpose
-A Command and Conquer mimic developed for the purpose of learning OOP style programming.
+A Command and Conquer: Red Alert mimic developed for learning OOP style programming.

 # Methodology
 Manily, Blood Sweet and Tears and C++, OpenGL and PTSD Engine.